 The 2025 tax credits

-Each dependant deducts €600 — €726 if aged up to 3, €900 from the second dependant onwards when aged up to 6.
-General family expenses give 35% up to €250 per taxpayer (45% up to €335 for single-parent households); the simulator assumes the cap, reached with ~€715 of e-fatura invoices.
+Each dependant deducts €600 (€726 if aged up to 3, €900 from the second dependant onwards when aged up to 6).
+General family expenses give 35% up to €250 per taxpayer (45% up to €335 for single-parent households); the simulator assumes the cap, reached with ~€715 of faturas.
 Health: 15% up to €1,000.
 Education: 30% up to €800.
-Rent on your permanent home: 15% up to €700 in 2025 — or more, up to €1,000, for taxable income below €30,000 (art.
-78-E(4)); the base cap is being phased up to €800 (Law 36/2024).
+Rent on your permanent home: 15% up to €700, or up to €1,000 for low taxable incomes (art.
+78-E(4)).
+The e-fatura IVA credit: the amount accumulated in e-fatura, up to €250.
+It is 15% of the IVA at restaurants, hairdressers, garages and vets (30% at gyms, 100% on transport passes), not a share of the bill.
+PPR: 20% of what you invested, up to €400/€350/€300 depending on age.

 The brake: the article-78 global cap